kleopatra999/productive/README.md

 Additionally, all knowledge of state calculation and work performance is captured in a single module which makes reasoning about the step and the greater procedure much easier.
 While examining the implementation of a step, all implementation of other steps in the procedure are located in a different module and not obscuring this step's logic.
-Everything you need to know about the last step is contained by the product.
+Everything the step needs to know is carried with the product.
+Also, the step does not care what step occurred before or after it.
+The step only needs to be able to handle the current calculated state of the product.

 Debugging the procedure becomes easier as the state is easily examinable by interrogating the product.
 Not having state spread out in random places makes reasoning about the procedure much easier.